weimeilin79/rpg-rag/instructions/module-one/03-event_driven.md

 ### Redpanda Connect in Lambda
-- In the Lambda function editor, create a file `benthos.yaml` and enter the following code, Make sure to replace your the <REDPANDA_BROKER_URL> and <REDPANDA_USER_PWD> with your Redpanda Broker URL and pwd to `1234qwer` :
+- In the Lambda function editor, create a file `benthos.yaml` and :
 ```
 pipeline:
   processors: